 The B quadrant represents business owners who own an asset or business that provides income for them.
 Finally, the I quadrant depicts investors who invest money to gain profits on a regular basis with little effort on their part.

-Here are three of my favorite lessons from the book:
+Here are 3 of my favorite lessons from the book:

-- Truly rich people know that they need to start moving within the B and I quadrants ASAP.
+- Future-rich people move into the B and I quadrants ASAP.

-- Investing is complicated at first, but after analyzing the five types of investors, you’ll know where you stand.
+- Investing is complicated at first, but after analyzing the 5 types of investors, you’ll know where you stand.